Wilson Armistead: Intellectual life and activism

-By the 1840s Armistead was active in the family business and eventually would head the firm.
+By the 1840s he was active in the family business and eventually would head the firm.
 At this time, he was raising a young family and increasingly involved in abolitionist activity.
 He was a member of the Leeds Library, a private subscription library founded in 1768 which provided him with both a professional and ideological network.
+His activism extended to pacifism and he is recorded at a lecture by George Thompson in Spring 1855 where, along with Thompson, he represented a minority voice urging the Government to promote peace in Crimea.
+In a letter published in the Leeds Mercury newspaper on 29 November 1859, he condemned John Brown's raid on Harpers Ferry.
+Like many quakers, there is also evidence that Armistead supported the temperance movement and in June 1854 he became a member of an auxiliary committee to the United Kingdom Alliance.

 The Leeds Anti Slavery Association was founded in 1853 with Armistead as its president and his wife as librarian.
-Five years previously in 1848 Armistead had published his most influential work A Tribute for the Negro which, as of 2020, was still used as an academic text to teach about the abolition of slavery.
+In September 1853, he welcomed Harriet Beecher Stowe on behalf of the Association, acknowledging the impact of her anti-slavery novel Uncle Tom's Cabin.
+Five years previously in 1848, Armistead had published his most influential work A Tribute for the Negro which Irene Goodyear suggests represents a rare example of Armistead's creative writing ability, comprising 150 biographical sketches and "a well-reasoned argument covering fifteen chapters".
+As of 2020, it was still used as an academic text to teach about the abolition of slavery.
+Sources for Tribute provide evidence that he was in regular correspondence with high-profile abolitionists of the day including fellow Quaker and founder of the British and Foreign Antislavery Society, Joseph Sturge, as well as Joseph Jenkins Roberts, Governor of Liberia.